navyaagrawal20/FinGuardian/README.md

 - Clean up the temporary worktree I created earlier, or
 - Add a short HOWTO for adding tests and CI.

-Tell me which of those you'd like next.
-# FinGuardian